Valoris-0/CiviliansMod-1.21.1/README.md

 - You can right click them to get dialogues
 - If they are hurt they will also say some different dialogues
 - Customizable to fit your theme
+- You can also attach a lead to them to pull the entity around if you have a specific place you want them at!

 <br style="page-break-before: always">